becastil/data-prototype-5/RENDER_BUILD_COMMANDS.md

 ✅ lib package builds → creates dist/
 ✅ UI package builds → finds @medical-reporting/lib types
 ✅ web package builds → Next.js app compiles
+✅ Chrome installed for Puppeteer PDF export
 ✅ Deployment succeeds

+## Puppeteer Chrome Installation

+The PDF export feature requires Chrome/Chromium to be installed.
+This is handled automatically via the `postinstall` script in `apps/web/package.json`, which runs `npx puppeteer browsers install chrome` after npm install completes.

+The Chrome browser is installed to the default Puppeteer cache directory, and the PDF exporter is configured to automatically detect and use it.
+No additional environment variables are required.